ewallah/moodle-availability_coursecompleted/README.md

  1. Goto "Administration" > "Advanced features", and ensure that "Enable completion tracking" is set to yes.
  2. Make sure "Enable completion tracking" is set to "yes" in the course settings.
  3. Goto "Administration" > "Course administration" > "Course completion", and configure the the conditions required for course completion.
 Note: you must set some conditions, you cannot just set the "completion requirements" option at the top.
 Save.
- 4. Goto "Administration" > "Course adminiatration".
+ 4. Goto "Administration" > "Course administration".
 Make sure you can now "Course completion" listed under "reports".
 If you cannot see this report then course completion has not been set correctly.
  5. Start restricting

 # Theme support